Driving in Vermont, I came across a brilliant (though likely unintentional) psychological “nudge.”

-I encourage you, before reading further, to just ponder those words for a few moments.
-I certainly did.
-Would I need to slow down for a deaf dog?
-I guess that makes sense.
+Now, before reading further, I encourage you to ponder those words for a few moments.
+(I certainly did.)
+Would I really need to slow down for a deaf dog?
+I guess it’s a good idea.
 I certainly wasn’t speeding but, whatever speed I was going, I decreased it while glancing around for a dog that seemed unaware of the car.
 Then I thought about it a bit more… a deaf dog?
 I could understand needing to slow down for a blind dog and certainly for a deaf and blind dog (which probably shouldn’t be wandering around freely outside anyway), but a deaf dog?

 Regardless, herein lies the brilliance of that sign — it worked.
 By the time I had sufficiently processed what it said, I was three blocks down the road and likely well out of the range of the dog in question (if it existed).